Eschatologue/CM_wiki/docs/character-creation/race/elf.md

 |5th-level| II | *Darkness* | Once per Long-rest |

 :material-sword-cross:{ .lg .middle } **Drow Weapon Training**
-&ensp;&ensp;&ensp; You have proficiency with rapiers, shortswords, and hand crossbows.
+&ensp;&ensp;&ensp; You have Proficiency with rapiers, shortswords, and hand crossbows.

 :dnd-trait-darkvision-super:{ .lg .middle } **Superior Darkvision**
 &ensp;&ensp;&ensp; Your darkvision has a range of 120 ft., instead of 60 ft.